craftercms/docs/source/by-role/developer/upgrade/migrate-site-to-elasticsearch.rst

 Update the site code
 ^^^^^^^^^^^^^^^^^^^^

-Because both Solr and Elasticsearch are based on Lucene, you will be able to keep most of your queries unchanged, however features like sorting, facets and highlighting will require code changes.
+Because both Solr and OpenSearch are based on Lucene, you will be able to keep most of your queries unchanged, however features like sorting, facets and highlighting will require code changes.

 .. note::
-  To take full advantage of Elasticsearch features it is recommended to replace query strings with other type of queries provided by the Elasticsearch DSL
+  To take full advantage of OpenSearch features it is recommended to replace query strings with other type of queries provided by the OpenSearch DSL

 |

 .. warning::
-  If you are using any customization or any advance feature from Solr, you will need to find an alternative using Elasticsearch.
+  If you are using any customization or any advance feature from Solr, you will need to find an alternative using OpenSearch.

 |